MagedSaeed/dont-search-again/git.md

 - https://stackoverflow.com/a/2016954/4412324

-# When master branch changed on remote
+# When master branch name changed on remote

 If the master branch name changed in remote, you can do the following to pull/reflect this change in the local repo: